serverlessworkflow/specification/specification.md

 }
 ```

+The `invoke` property defines how the function is invoked (sync or async).
+Default value of this property is
+`sync`, meaning that workflow execution should wait until the function completes.
+If set to `async`, workflow execution should just invoke the function and should not wait until its completion.
+Note that in this case the action does not produce any results and the associated actions actionDataFilter as well as
+its retry definition, if defined, should be ignored.
+In addition, functions that are invoked async do not propagate their errors to the associated action definition and the
+workflow state, meaning that any errors that happen during their execution cannot be handled in the workflow states
+onErrors definition.
+Note that errors raised during functions that are invoked async should not fail workflow execution.

 ##### EventRef Definition

+Allows defining invocation of a function via event.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |